 This wall dive is loved by Oahu-based divers for its bowl-shaped crater that creates an almost Grand Canyon-esque feel.
-The open blue has been known to give way to passing sharks while the canyon itself is home to lots of life including lobster, crabs and octopus.
-Meanwhile, a plethora of parrotfish and unicorn tangs dash along the coral scape.
+Passing sharks can often be seen in the open blue.
+Meanwhile, the canyon itself is home to lots of marine life, such as lobsters, crabs and octopuses.
+Furthermore, a plethora of parrotfish and unicorn tangs may dash along the coral scape.

 If this were high school, Maui would most likely be voted as the “Most Popular” of the Hawaiian Islands.
 From whale watching to viewing the Hana highway, this tropical paradise truly has something for every type of traveler.
-Furthermore, with its impressive underwater variability, the best scuba diving in Maui has something for every type of traveler.
+Furthermore, with its impressive underwater variability, the best scuba diving in Maui has something for every type of diver, too.

-For a ship that served as a museum in the Lahaina harbor being sunk as an artificial reef system, the Carthaginian II is a Maui landmark.
-Resting in 97 feet of water since 2005, the wreck itself offers an abundance of life.
+As a ship that served as a museum in the Lahaina harbor before being sunk as an artificial reef system, the Carthaginian II is a Maui landmark.
+Resting in 30 meters (100 feet) of water since 2005, the wreck itself offers an abundance of life.
 This includes nudibranchs, pipefish and numerous other reef fish species.
 Typically done as a two-tank dive, divers are often granted almost 30 meters (100 feet) of visibility.
-There is also minimal current with numerous ways to access the hold and a variety of fish including sergeant majors, trumpetfish and the usually elusive frogfish, definitely qualify this as one of the best Maui scuba diving sites.
+There is also minimal current with numerous ways to access the hold.
+Plus, the variety of fish, which includes sergeant majors, trumpetfish and the usually elusive frogfish, definitely qualify this as one of the best Maui scuba diving sites.

-There are no traffic lights on this all-natural isle that is home to fishermen and farmers.
-Similar to its topside physique, the pristine reef on the south shore of Molokai is untouched.
-Good news for divers: The reef runs 30 miles long and is lined with nearly 40 dive sites.
+There are no traffic lights on this all-natural isle, which is home to fishermen and farmers.
+Similar to the topside physique, the south shore of Molokai has untouched pristine reef.
+Good news for divers: The reef runs for 30 miles (48 km) and has around 40 dive sites along the way.

 It’s all about seeing the big guys on this advanced Molokai drift dive, hence the name.
-In addition to Galapagos sharks and scalloped hammerheads, the wall reef is a picturesque landscape of coral that “rains down” fish like colorful parrotfish and darting triggerfish.
-Other rumored visitors include tiger sharks, Hawaiian monk seals and whale sharks.
+In addition to Galapagos sharks and scalloped hammerheads, the wall reef is a picturesque landscape of coral that “rains down” fish, like colorful parrotfish and darting triggerfish.
+Other visitors may include tiger sharks, Hawaiian monk seals and whale sharks.

 From its world-class resorts and golf courses to its raw landscape of hiking trails and untouched beaches and gardens, there are two sides to Lanai.
-Located just 9 miles from Maui, and listed as the smallest of the inhabited islands, makes this little gem the perfect spot for travelers who like rugged adventures and resort-like amenities.
+It is located just nine miles (14 km) from Maui and listed as the smallest of the inhabited islands.
+It makes Lanai the perfect spot for travelers who like rugged adventures and resort-like amenities.

-Part of a dual pinnacle, First Cathedral is a pinnacle with moorings set at 35 feet.
-Marine life includes turtles, reef sharks, and dolphins while smaller critters like nudibranchs, can be found in the crevices.
-A large arch can be found on the west side while the north side features a wall with caves and a swim through.
-A large cavern hits down to about 50 feet deep and boasts a 20-foot ceiling.
+Part of a dual pinnacle, First Cathedral is a pinnacle with moorings set at 35 feet (11 meters).
+Marine life includes turtles, reef sharks and dolphins, as well as smaller, crevice-dwelling critters, like nudibranchs.
+The west side has a large arch while the north side features a wall with caves and a swim through.
+A large cavern hits down to about 50 feet deep (15 meters) and boasts a 6-meter (20-foot) ceiling.
 And while the cathedral-like views are mesmerizing, exiting the cavern through the surge point from the south swells, known as Shotgun, makes for an impressive finale.